Bible Study by Jack Kelley

 If that’s true, imagine how happy my friend Bud is now.
 He’ll spend all of eternity gaining new knowledge (like interviewing the authors of the 66 books he’s spent so much time studying and receiving the insights of the One who guided their thoughts as they wrote), and learning new skills (like how to travel back and forth through time at the speed of thought and how to access the 1/3 of his brain for which science has found no earthly use.)
-Bud never was very fearful, but what little fear he had is now gone and the concept of failure is foreign to his new existence.
+Bud was never very fearful, but what little fear he had is now gone and the concept of failure is foreign to his new existence.

-Having escaped the bonds of space and time, been divested of the sin that contaminates us all, and received the reward of that single decision that fulfilled the purpose of his life, he is at last becoming that which he was created to be; God’s work of art (Ephe 2:10).
+Having escaped the bonds of space and time, been divested of the sin that contaminates us all, and received the reward of that single decision that fulfilled the purpose of his life, he is, at last, becoming that which he was created to be—God’s work of art (Ephe 2:10).